 ✅ Hygiene & Compliance Standards

 Commercial cleaning must follow strict safety rules.
 Offices have to meet Occupational Risk Prevention (Prevención de Riesgos Laborales) standards set by the Spanish Ministry of Labor.
 Employers must ensure a safe and clean environment to prevent workplace hazards.
 This includes using hospital-grade disinfectants and keeping documented cleaning logs for inspections.
+Maintaining this standard highlights the benefits of professional cleaning services for businesses.

 ✅ Frequency and Timing

 To avoid disrupting the Málaga business rhythm, office cleaning usually happens outside of regular hours.
 Cleaning is typically scheduled for late evening or early morning.
 Busy offices may need a “day porter” service, where a cleaner is present during business hours to keep restrooms and common areas clean.
+This is increasingly common due to the growing demand for professional cleaning in Costa del Sol.

 ✅ Equipment & Process Differences

 Offices use heavy-duty cleaning equipment.
 This includes HEPA-filter vacuums to improve air quality and high-speed floor buffers for large areas.
 Cleaners follow a more organized approach.
-They use color-coded systems (for example, red for restrooms and blue for desks) to avoid cross-contamination.
-This method is stricter than typical home cleaning practices.

 Specialized Protocols in Málaga